The Upside of Forced Frugality

 During the pandemic, with the need to limit trips to the store, plan around product shortages and wait two weeks rather than two days for shipments of online purchases, we had to make many things last longer.

-Whether teaching kids to be aware of the amount of toilet paper they are using or feeding the family simpler meals using up whatever food we have in the pantry, we’ve learned that we can get by on less and cut costs without feeling too deprived.
+Whether teaching kids to be aware of the amount of toilet paper they were using or feeding the family simpler meals using up whatever food we had in the pantry, we learned that we could get by on less and cut costs without feeling too deprived.

-We’ve seen the money-saving advantage of making fewer trips to the store, and subsequently the gas station.
+We saw the money-saving advantage of making fewer trips to the store, and subsequently the gas station.
 And quicker trips at the store, too.
-Our need to quickly get in and out has us becoming more strategic with our planning and shopping and has left us little time to fill our baskets with impulse buys and non-essentials.
+Our need to quickly get in and out had us being more strategic with our planning and shopping and left us little time to fill our baskets with impulse buys and non-essentials.

-Let’s continue to incorporate these penny-pinching habits into our lives as we move forward.
-We can just pinch a little less hard as our finances improve.
+Start incorporating these penny-pinching habits once again.
+You can then pinch a little less hard as your finances improve.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.